eddie3ruff/FirstLightCamera-Jetson/README.md

 ## Usage

 ### 1. Image Acquisition
 Use the `acquire.py` script to capture raw image frames from the camera.
+Be sure the camera cropping configuration matches your image size.

 #### Run the Script
 ```bash